WiCi-Lab/U-MLP/README.md

 In the training and validation dataset generation, a common set of XL-RIS links is used for cascaded channel samples.
 However, in the test dataset, we replace a new set of XL-RIS links for each sample realization, which supports the network generalization in the test stage.

-In the hybrid-field channel modeling for XL-RIS systems, we refer to the channel modeling scheme in [1] for RIS-aided mmWave Massive MIMO systems (e.g., the path loss model and clustered scatters distribution), in which the far-field communication scenarios is extend to the hybrid-field communication by supplementing the near-field array response and VR cover vector.
+In the hybrid-field channel modeling for XL-RIS systems, we refer to the channel modeling scheme in [1] for RIS-aided mmWave Massive MIMO systems (e.g., the path loss model and clustered scatters distribution), in which the far-field communication scenarios are extend to the hybrid-field communication by supplementing the near-field array response and VR cover vector.
 We are very grateful for the author of following reference paper and the open-source SimRIS Channel Simulator MATLAB package [2].

 [1] E. Basar, I. Yildirim, and F. Kilinc, “Indoor and outdoor physical channel modeling and efficient positioning for reconfigurable intelligent surfaces in mmWave bands,” IEEE Trans.
 Commun., vol. 69, no. 12, pp. 8600-8611, Dec.
 2021.